osmlab/atlas/pyatlas/README.md

     .
     ],

-Then re-run the `./gradlew buildPyatlas` command from above and reinstall using `pip`.
+Then re-run the `./gradlew cleanPyatlas buildPyatlas` command from above and reinstall using `pip`.
 Note that you will now need to manage the required dependencies manually.

 ### Note on the formatter